benon33/benmok/Assignment2/index.md

     return Image.fromarray(np.uint8(x))
 ```

-__Exercise 1.1.__ How many dimensions does the `cat` array have?
+How many dimensions does the `cat` array have?
 What does each dimension represent?

 ```python